VirtualQuery/dummy_http1.0_multiplex_get_server/README.md

-Just a server that passes some automated tests.
+Just a server that used to pass some automated grader.
 Currently uses select multiplexing. poll/epoll and event-based approaches might be tested later.
 Has dummy threadpool with job queue of void(*)s.